MS in Computer Science

 All students completing a master’s degree must fulfill the following minimum requirements:

-- The student must earn a minimum of 30 credit hours of course work approved by the CS Department.
-This course work must include at least 15 credit hours of course work numbered 8000 or above (CMP_SC 8990 Research-Masters Thesis Computer Science credit is counted in the required 15 credit hours, but CMP_SC 8980 is not).
+The student must earn a minimum of 30 credit hours of computer science (CS) course work approved by the EECS Department.
+This course work must include at least 15 credit hours of computer science course work numbered 8000 or above (CMP_SC 8990 Research-Masters Thesis Computer Science credit is counted in the required 15 credit hours, but CMP_SC 8980 is not).

-- Courses taken in other departments (up to 6 credit hours) will be considered for approval as part of a student’s MS program.
-Written approval from faculty advisors or the Director of Graduate Studies is required prior to the student undertaking the coursework.
-Selected non-CS courses, such as IS_LT 7360 and IS_LT 7370, Intro and Intermediate Web Development, and IS_LT 7310 Seminar in Mobile App Development will not be counted.
-This policy takes effect in Spring 2015.
+Up to 6 credit hours from courses taken in other departments or from non-CS courses in the EECS Department will be considered for approval as part of a student’s MS program.
+Written approval from faculty advisors or the Director of Graduate Studies is required prior to the student taking the coursework.
+Selected non-CS courses, suchas IS_LT 7360 and IS_LT 7370, Intro and Intermediate Web Development, and IS_LT 7310 Seminar in Mobile App Development will not be counted.

 In order to complete the non-thesis option, the student must complete an independent project under a faculty advisor approved by the department.
 This project is carried out by enrolling in CMP_SC 8980 (Non-Thesis Research) for at least one hour of credit.
-This project is documented and presented to a faculty committee of at least three graduate faculty members and defended in a public defense as part of a final oral examination.
-The CMP_SC 8980 course grade is assigned by the student’s faculty advisor upon the conclusion of the oral examination.
-This course is graded on an S/U basis and cannot be used to increase the student’s overall GPA in graduate work.
-In this option, at most, 3 credit hours of Research, Reading, and/or Problem courses (such as CMP_SC 8980, CMP_SC 8990, CMP_SC 8085) can be counted toward the 30-hour MS graduate requirements.
+This project is documented and evaluated by a faculty committee of at least three graduate faculty members.
+The CMP_SC 8980 course is graded on an S/U basis and cannot be used to increase the student’s overall GPA in graduate work.
+In this option, at most 3 credit hours of Research, Reading, and/or Problem courses (such as CMP_SC 8980, CMP_SC 8990, CMP_SC 8085) can be counted toward the 30-hour MS graduate requirements.

 In order to complete the thesis option, the student must complete an independent project under a faculty advisor approved by the department.
 This project is carried out by enrolling in CMP_SC 8990 (Thesis Research) for at least three hours of credit.
 A maximum of six credit hours of CMP_SC 8990 can be counted toward the required 30 credit hours for the MS degree program.
 The thesis project is documented in a formal thesis, presented to a faculty committee of at least three graduate faculty members (one of whom is a faculty member from another department) and defended in a public defense as part of a final oral examination.
 The CMP_SC 8990 course grade(s) is/are assigned by the student’s faculty advisor upon the conclusion of the oral examination.
 CMP_SC 8990 is graded on an S/U basis and cannot be used to increase the student’s overall GPA in graduate work.
 In this option, at most 9 credit hours of Research, Reading, and/or Problem courses (such as CMP_SC 8980, CMP_SC 8990, CMP_SC 8085) can be counted toward the 30-hour MS graduate requirements.

-- Seminar Attendance: The approval of the M3 form is tied to the attendance records for the department’s seminar series.
-MS and ME students are required to attend a total of at least ten CS approved seminars during the course of their Master's program.
-Approved seminars include all CS Seminar Series presentations, Dr. Harrison's Security Reading Group meetings, and others as announced.
-Master's students who add the PhD program can apply their seminar attendance as part of their Master's program toward the attendance requirement (twenty) for doctoral students.
+The approval of the M3 form is tied to the attendance records for the department’s seminar series.
+MS and ME students are required to attend a total of at least ten EECS seminars during the course of their Master's program.
+PhD students are required to attend a total of at least twenty EECS seminars during the course of their PhD program.
+Master's students who add the PhD program can apply their seminar attendance as part of their Master's program toward the attendance requirement for PhD students.

-- M Forms: By the end of the second semester in the program, the M1 Plan of Study form should be prepared and submitted, with the aid of a faculty advisor in the department.
-A faculty advisor should be selected during the student’s first semester.
+By the end of the second semester in the program, the M1 Plan of Study form should be prepared and submitted, with the aid of a faculty advisor in the department.
+A faculty advisor should be selected during the student’s first year.
 If a thesis option is chosen, the student must form a thesis committee and submit the M2 Request for Thesis Committee form.
-The M3 Report of Master’s Examining Committee form is submitted after the thesis or project defense during the final semester.
+The M3 Report of Master’s Examining Committee form is submitted after the thesis defense or project evaluation during the final semester.